Ji Lijia

-Ji Lijia (born 25 May 2002) is a Chinese para-snowboarder who competes in the SB-UL category.
+Ji Lijia (born 25 May 2002) is a Chinese para-snowboarder.
+He represented China at the 2022 and 2026 Winter Paralympics.

 Career

 He represented China at the 2022 Winter Paralympics and won a gold medal in the snowboard cross and a silver medal in the banked slalom events.

+He competed at the 2025 World Para Snowboard Championships and won gold medals in the banked slalom and ski cross events.

+Personal life

+Ji lost his left forearm in a childhood accident.